ABOUT PHILIP LAWRENCE

 Working Hard for You

-First elected in 2019, Philip is your Member of Parliament from Northumberland–Peterborough South.
-He is currently serving as the Shadow Minister for Federal Economic Development Agency for Eastern, Central and Southern Ontario, and has previously served as the Shadow Minister for National Revenue.
+First elected in 2019, Philip proudly serves as the Member of Parliament for Northumberland—Clarke.
+He currently holds the position of Shadow Minister for Intergovernmental Affairs and One Canadian Economy, Inter-Provincial Trade.
+Previously, he served as Shadow Minister for the Federal Economic Development Agency for Eastern, Central and Southern Ontario, and as Shadow Minister for National Revenue.

-In February 2020, Philip tabled in Private Members Bill, C-206, An Act to amend the Greenhouse Gas Pollution Pricing Act (qualifying farming fuel).
-The bill aimed to provide relief to farmers from the crushing costs of the carbon tax.
-With support from the NDP, Bloc Quebecois and Green Party, Bill C-206 passed through the House of Commons.
+In February 2020, Philip introduced Private Member’s Bill C-206, An Act to amend the Greenhouse Gas Pollution Pricing Act (qualifying farming fuel).
+This legislation sought to provide carbon tax relief for Canadian farmers and successfully passed the House of Commons with cross-party support from the NDP, Bloc Québécois, and Green Party.

-Recently, Philip has sponsored bill S-216, An Act to amend the Income Tax Act (use of resources of a registered charity).
-This bill aims to remove red tape from the charitable sector so that local organizations can focus on what they do best, helping people.
+Philip has also sponsored Bill S-216, An Act to amend the Income Tax Act (use of resources of a registered charity).
+The bill is designed to cut red tape for the charitable sector, enabling community organizations to focus more on serving Canadians.